stepzen-dev/examples/with-auth0/authorization-jwt/README.md

 - Go Back to the **Applications** page.
 - Click the **+ Create Application** button.
-- Fill out the Application fields:​
+- Fill out the following fields:​
-  - Enter a name in the Name field to help you identify this client.
-For example: _My StepZen App_.
+  - Enter a name in the _Name_ field to help you identify this client.
+For example: "My StepZen App".
   - For application type, select _Single Page Web Applications_ (or _Regular Web Applications_).
 - Click the **Create** button.
-- Go the Settings tab to find the configuration needed to integrate with StepZen.​
+- Go the **Settings** tab to find the configuration needed to integrate with StepZen:
   - _Domain​_
   - _Client ID​_
   - _Client Secret​_
-- Scroll down to the **Allowed Callback URLs** field and add the following URL: `http://localhost:3000/api/auth/callback`
+- Scroll down to the **Allowed Callback URLs** field:
-- Go to the **API** tab to authorize the API we created earlier.​
+  - Add the following URL: "http://localhost:3000/api/auth/callback"

 > Read the Auth0 documentation for more information on how to [set up a Machine to Machine application](https://auth0.com/docs/get-started/auth0-overview/create-applications/machine-to-machine-apps).